Barteus/aws-lambdas/serverless/README.md

 - allows lambda function execution in local simulated environment - `sls invoke local`
 - supports CICD, Secrets and Monitoring in "Pro" version (free for single developers, paid for teams)
 - declarative approach where you define a state you want to archive
+- allows file filtering which should be a part of deployed application
 - allows creation of resources with CloudFormation yamls
 - history of all deployments is kept in form of CloudFormation stacks
 - allows multi-cloud approach